 Some meetings give preferential rates to local groups and charities for the hiring of rooms.
 It needs to be recognised that, by charging at a lower rate, we are in practice making a donation (the difference between a normal charge, and the preferential charge) to a non-Quaker organisation.
 In these cases such donations need to be handled in the same way as donations of money, i.e. the arrangement for a preferential room hire rate needs to be recorded in a minute, and preferably as an adopted concern.
+However, some flexibility in setting hire charges may be both necessary and desirable.
+It may sometimes be felt appropriate to charge a lower rate than normal so that a socially useful project with poor funding can use the premises when they would otherwise remain empty.

 As an appendix the procedure for Six Weeks Meeting is attached: that advises against giving preferential room hire rates except in exceptional circumstances.